What’s Cloud Storage?

 - MultCloud does not have any limit to the number of clouds to add.

 Step 3.
-Manage Cloud Storage Accounts with MultCloud
+Manage Multiple Cloud Storage Accounts with MultCloud

 After adding your cloud accounts to MultCloud, you could find they are all listed in the left panel and they are all connected in one place so that you can make full use of their space.
 For example, you can empty one cloud drive by moving its data to other clouds through “Cloud Transfer” so that the free space of that drive has been increased.

 As you can see it’s very easy to combine cloud storage accounts with the help of MultCloud.
-If you also have the need to migrate one cloud to another, “Cloud Sync” is recommended.
-Let’s take migrating G Suite to G Suite as an example.
-Before starting the process, you need to add G Suite to MultCloud first.
+If you also need to migrate one cloud to another, “Cloud Sync” is recommended.
+Let’s take sync Amazon S3 to Google Drive as an example.
+Before starting the process, you need to add Amazon S3 and Google Drive to MultCloud first.

-- For “Cloud Sync”, there are one-way and two-way sync modes and one-way sync has 8 sync modes.
+- For “Cloud Sync”, there are One-way, Two-way, and Real Time Sync modes and One-way Sync has 7 sync modes.
 If you want to empty one domain to another one after the migration is done, you could use “Move Sync” in one-way sync.

-- As long as the sync process starts, you could also close the page because MultCloud can run the task at the background.
+- As long as the sync process starts, you could also close the page because MultCloud can run the task in the background.

 In the End